Amazing Curves Racing

 ACR supports Xbox, Sony DualSense, and similar controllers, as well as the latest force-feedback wheels, pedals, and shifters.
 With the driving aids turned up, even keyboard is fun to play.

-ACR is a simple, fast, and efficient simulator with a deep physics engine, providing an exciting and unique high-speed driving experience not available anywhere else.
+ACR is a simple, fast, fun and efficient simulator with a deep physics engine, providing an exciting and unique high-speed driving experience not available anywhere else.

 Available Tables (0)